 Place the presets in the curve preset folder and start Capture One.
 Locations are:

 Windows - C:\Users\*user_name*\AppData\Local\CaptureOne\Presets60\Curve

 Note that both the user’s Library folder (OS X) as well as the AppData (Windows) folder are hidden by default.

-When you start working with curves, clone variants are a great help to compare different adjustments.
+When you start working to create your atmosphere with the Curve tool, clone variants are a great help to compare different adjustments.

-With a proper curve you can create the exact atmosphere in your image.
-First, make your adjustments with Exposure, HDR, and Levels.
-Just start with Curve, then start with a preset.
+With a proper curve, you can create the exact atmosphere in your image.
+First, make your adjustments with Exposure, High Dynamic Range, and Levels.
+Just start with a curve, then start with a preset.
 Adjust the curve if necessary or try another preset.